memes/terraform-google-f5-bigip/modules/cfe-role/README.md

 # CFE-Role sub-module

-This Terraform module is a helper to create a custom IAM role that has the permissions required for correct Cloud Failover Extension to function correctly.
+This Terraform module is a helper to create a custom IAM role that has the minimal permissions required for Cloud Failover Extension to function correctly.

 <!-- spell-checker:ignore markdownlint bigip -->
 <!-- markdownlint-disable MD033 MD034 -->